zendeskarchive/futuresimple.github.com/content/posts/2012-03-19-the-battle-of-soa-long-term-vision.markdown

 Recently there is a lot of buzz on the Internet about SOA, actually one of the inspirations for that article was a note by Steve Yegge - Google Platforms Rant, which accidentally was made public - thanks Steve for keeping it this way!

 I try to keep up with it, but there is just too much stuff.
 Sometimes reading more about it makes you more confused then educated :).
 When this happens to me I try to step back a little bit to get a nice distant view.
 It's like with the Golden Gate Bridge.
-It looks beautiful from the right perspective, but once you start approaching it, the bridge looses its thing - don't get me wrong it's still exciting - but different :).
+It looks beautiful from the right perspective, but once you start approaching it, the bridge loses its thing - don't get me wrong it's still exciting - but different :).

 EXCERPT

-The actual problem that we are all trying constantly to understand is whether SOA the right approach?
+The actual problem that we are all trying constantly to understand is whether SOA is the right approach?
 I think this question can't be asked without knowing what we want to use Service Oriented Architecture for.
 What's the context for that?
 Unfortunately I see arguments happening without asking that very question whatsoever.

 I believe that if you want to build a very scalable business that will have a huge impact on the market, SOA is the way to go.
 In this post I'm going to focus mostly on the Long term vision.